Load data from Azure Data Lake Storage into dedicated SQL pools in Azure Synapse Analytics

-By default, SQL Data Warehouse stores the table as a clustered columnstore index.
+By default, tables are defined as a clustered columnstore index.
 After a load completes, some of the data rows might not be compressed into the columnstore.
 There's a variety of reasons why this can happen.
 To learn more, see manage columnstore indexes.

 To optimize query performance and columnstore compression after a load, rebuild the table to force the columnstore index to compress all the rows.